AndreRudolph/impulsephp-doc/docs/server/component_validation.md

     }</code>
 </pre>

 You may also set the rules within a template file.
-Since the arguments of the attributes are interpreted as a string, you have to use a different notation to declare the rules as an array.
+Since the arguments of the attributes are interpreted as a string, you have to use a different notation so that the <span class="code-hint">setValidationRules</span> setter can explode it to an array.

   <pre class="code-white line-numbers language-twig">
       <code class="language-twig">&lt;impulse&gt;